AsmaSheikh438/Supervised-ML-Concepts-Models-and-Implementations/README.md

 ---

-## **📝 Overview**
+## **📌 Project Description**
 This repository contains essential topics and algorithms used in **Supervised Machine Learning**.
-I have personally spent over a month working on these concepts—gathering knowledge and applying them to real-world datasets.
-Each topic is explained thoroughly to help build a strong foundation in machine learning.
+I have personally dedicated over a month to studying and implementing these concepts using real-world datasets.
+Each topic is thoroughly explained to provide a strong foundation in machine learning.

 ### **🔖 Key Tags**
 `#SupervisedLearning` `#MachineLearning` `#Classification` `#Regression` `#DataPreprocessing` `#Python` `#AI` `#SelfMade` `#DeepLearning`

 ---
+## **📂 Repository Structure**
+The repository is structured into various sections, covering everything from data preprocessing to advanced model evaluation techniques.

 ### **1️⃣ Data Preprocessing**
 This section focuses on preparing raw data for machine learning models by handling missing values, scaling, encoding, and more.
 Key topics include: